ageltz07/WhatsAppBot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Flask web application for a WhatsApp Chatbot that gives the user information about a stock.
-I built this app to learn a little more about web development, REST Api's, deployment and working with external apis.
+Flask web application for an OpenAI Chatbot that allows the user to do multiple things such as translate English to other language or answer questions.
+The user Uses WhatsApp to communicate with the bot.
+I built this project because I wanted to learn a little more about using external API's from inside a web application.
+I was intrigued by the new ChatGPT from OpenAI but there is no API for that yet so I just used what was available in there current api.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>